wmcbrine/rproxy/README.txt

 -v, --verbose      Echo messages to and from the TiVo to the console.
                    (In combination with -l, show extended details.)

+-x, --exitdc       Exit on disconnection from the TiVo (e.g. it reboots).
+                   Absent this option, rproxy will attempt to reconnect.

 -h, --help         Print help and exit.

 <address>          Any other command-line option is treated as the name,